asu-iris/course_robotics/lec16-17/nik.md

 # Definition of End-effector Error

-Both IK algorithms  require computing the end-effector error.
-This is natural for the position error of the end-effector
+Both IK algorithms above  require computing the end-effector error.
+It is straightforward to define the position error of the end-effector

 $$\boldsymbol{e}_{P}=\boldsymbol{p}_{d}-\boldsymbol{p}_{e}(\boldsymbol{q})$$